 Ask if you qualify for free legal advice (legal aid) before paying for it.

 If you are destitute you can contact our Infoline on 0808 196 7272 to access support services in your area.

 You live in the UK and want to offer support

 You can help refugees rebuild shattered lives in safety here in the UK by donating to our ongoing efforts.

 We work with hundreds of volunteers to support refugees and people seeking asylum.
 If you are interested in volunteering with us, you can view our opportunities here.

 Our friends at IMIX have produced a helpful list of actions you can take here and abroad to support Afghans.

-The government have set up a webpage to allow members of public to offer their support in the form of accommodation, fostering and donated goods.
-You can access it here.
+The UK Government have set up a webpage to allow members of public to offer their support in the form of accommodation, fostering and donated goods.